Skip to main content

 Click Create detection rule in the top right corner and set the severity to Medium or High.
 This will automatically open an incident in your SOC dashboard whenever a user attempts to write to an unapproved USB drive.

-While OIB configures the device, it does not include a Compliance Policy.
-The Compliance Policy must be built manually to validate the device state.
-This policy acts as the signal used by Entra ID Conditional Access to block non-compliant devices from accessing GCC High CUI data.
+OIB includes four user-scoped compliance policies that validate the device state.
+These policies act as the signal used by Entra ID Conditional Access to block non-compliant devices from accessing protected data.

 Policy Type: Windows 10 and later